microsoft/qsharp-language/Specifications/Language/3_Expressions/ComparativeExpressions.md

 Equality comparison of arrays, and tuples are supported by comparisons of their items, and are only supported if all of their nested types support equality comparison.

-Equality comparison of ranges are supported, and two ranges are considered equal if xthey produce the same sequence of integers.
+Equality comparison of close-ended ranges are supported, and two ranges are considered equal if they produce the same sequence of integers.
 For example, the following two ranges

 ```qsharp
     let r1 = 0..2..5; // generates the sequence 0,2,4
     let r2 = 0..2..4; // generates the sequence 0,2,4
 ```

 are considered equal.
+Equality comparison of open-ended ranges are not supported.

 ## Quantitative comparison